Automation (Terminal). A full or partial substitution of terminal operations through the use of automated equipment and processes.

-Blockchains: Distributed electronic ledgers shared across a network of servers that records transactions in cryptographic units that are called blocks in a permanent and verifiable manner.
+Blockchains.
+Distributed electronic ledgers shared across a network of servers that record transactions in cryptographic units that are called blocks in a permanent and verifiable manner.
 They are often referred to as digital ledger technologies (DLT).

 Breakbulk: General cargo, loaded into a ship or transport mode as individual or bundled pieces, not stowed into a container, or not transported in ship-sized liquid or dry bulk loads.